 * It is preferable that submissions be included as an attachment to your email as a Word document (.doc or .docx)

 * For a photo, use .jpg and include either a caption or a description.

-* There is no minimum nor maximum word count.
+* There is no minimum or maximum word count.
 Your submission may be excerpted or edited, as deemed appropriate for project purposes.

-* In line with the goals of the project, by making a submission, you are granting permission for distribution and/or publication by Truro Historical Society.
+*By making a submission, you are granting permission for distribution and/or publication by the Truro Historical Society.